Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Experiment Domains

+Each domain requires creation of an evaluation policy to serve as $\pieval$.
+In the three domains with a discrete action space we use softmax policies of the form:

-In this paper, the policy model is built for domains with discrete action space and continuous action space as Equation~\ref{eq:policy_dis} and~\ref{eq:policy_con}, respectively.
+where $\mathbf{\phi}$ is a one-hot encoding operator for domains with discrete state space (Bandit and GridWorld) and a feed-forward neural network for continuous state spaces (CartPole).
+For ContinuousCartPole,

-where $\mathbf{\phi}$ is a parameter-free one-hot encoding operator for domains with discrete state space and a feed-forward neural network for those with continuous state space.
-Besides, we use $\btheta$ to denote all parameters of the policy model.
-Specifically, in this paper, when $\mathbf{\phi}$ is a neural network, it is constructed with one batch normalization layer as the first layer, followed by two hidden layers, both of which have 64 hidden states and use ReLU as the activation function.
+where $\mathbf{\phi}$ is a function of the state given by a feed-forward neural network.
+The policy parameters, $\btheta$, denote all policy parameters.
+For Bandit and GridWorld, this is just the vectors $\mathbf{w_a}$ and for CartPole and ContinuousCartPole, $\btheta$ also includes the neural network weights and biases.
+When $\mathbf{\phi}$ is a neural network, it is constructed with one batch normalization layer as the first layer, followed by two hidden layers, both of which have 64 hidden states and use ReLU as the activation function.
+We use PyTorch for neural network implementations \citep{NEURIPS2019_9015} and NumPy for linear algebra computations \citep{harris2020array}.

 For all domains, we use REINFORCE~\citep{reinforce} to train the policy model, and choose a policy snapshot during training as the evaluation policy, which has higher returns than the uniformly random policy, but is still far from convergence.
-To obtain the true policy value, we use on-policy sampling to collect $n=10^6$ trajectories and compute the Monte Carlo estimation of discounted returns.
-We use $\mu_g$ and $\sigma_g$ to denote the mean and standard deviation of collected discounted returns, and $\sigma_\mu = \frac{\sigma_g}{\sqrt{n}}$ is the estimated standard deviation for $\mu_g$, representing the error bar of the true policy value, as shown in Table~\ref{tab:mc_confd}.
-To compare across different domains, we normalize the policy value to $1$ by normalizing all the rewards in the experiments as $\widetilde{R} = \frac{R}{\mu_g}$.
+To obtain $v(\pieval)$, we use on-policy sampling to collect $10^6$ trajectories and compute the Monte Carlo estimate of $v(\pieval)$.